 Bailey has become an outspoken advocate for epilepsy and has raised money for Lily’s Fund.
 She wants to mentor newly diagnosed kids and teens on what it’s like to have seizures, and someday her dream is to work at UW Hospital.
 We have no doubt she will accomplish all that and more!

 Barb Job Packham

 At 16 years old, Barb Job Packham kept her seizure disorder quiet and insisted that her family members not talk about it.
 She had good reason for the gag order.
 Her first day in drivers ed, she checked the seizure box “yes,” and was kicked out immediately.
 And both boyfriends and jobs were lost once her epilepsy was discovered.

 But forty five years later, she’s using Lily’s Luau as an opportunity to let people in on her epilepsy.
 “The wisdom of age has taught me that everybody has something to deal with.
 I’m blessed because my seizures are controlled.
 I feel like I owe it to the rest of my fellow epileptics to do whatever I can to make the world not only accept us as we are but help us work toward a cure.”

 What has helped Barb the most with her epilepsy?
 Family.
 She and her husband, Jerry, now live in a four-generation household.
 Family time is often spent around water at either the backyard pool or helping with the Mad City Aqua Stars, Madison’s only synchronized swimming team.
-Daughter Jennylynde is the coach, granddaughters Ana and Grace are competitors, and Barb is the costume designer and seamstress.
+Daughter Jennylynde is the coach, granddaughters Ana, Grace and Carly are competitors, and Barb is the costume designer and seamstress.